MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gcc.md

 The Dynamics 365 Guides US Government service description is designed to serve as an overlay to the general Dynamics 365 Guides service description.
 It defines the unique commitments of this service and the differences from Dynamics 365 Guides offerings.

-## About the Dynamics 365 Guides US Government GCC plan environments
+## About the Dynamics 365 Guides US Government GCC plan environment

 The Dynamics 365 Guides Government GCC plan (referred to as "the GCC plan" or "GCC environment" in the rest of this article) is a monthly subscription that can be licensed to an unlimited number of users.